+For the year ended December 31, 2011, the Company recorded \$177,421 of stock-based compensation expense for employee options, \$11,400 of compensation expense to employees paid in stock options in lieu of cash and \$3,332 of stock-based compensation expense related to the vesting of restricted stock (total expense of \$192,153).
 For the year ended December 31, 2010, the Company recorded \$535,812 of stock-based compensation expense for employee options, \$12,083 of stock-based compensation expense related to the vesting of restricted stock, \$132,300 of expense for stock options issued for consulting services (total expense of \$680,195 related to stock options and restricted stock for employees and consultants) and \$235,600 of expense for stock issued for consulting services.
-For the year ended December 31, 2009, the Company recorded \$388,050 of stock-based compensation expense for employee options and vesting of restricted stock, \$50,356 of stock-based compensation expense related to the vesting of restricted stock issued for consulting services and \$71,099 of expense for stock options issued for consulting services (total expense of \$509,505 related to stock options and restricted stock for employees and consultants).
-For the period from Inception through December 31, 2010, the Company recorded stock-based compensation expense for employees, directors and consultants of \$1,936,663, respectively, for options and restricted stock granted and vested.
-The expense for options and restricted stock issued to employees and consultants included in selling, general and administrative expenses and research and development expenses for the years ended December 31, 2010 and 2009 and the period from inception through December 31, 2010 is \$579,592 and \$100,603, \$431,826 and \$77,679, and \$1,359,746, and \$576,917, respectively.
-For the years ended December 31, 2010 and 2009 and for the period from Inception through December 31, 2010 and 2009 and for the period from Inception through December 31, 2010 and 2009 and for the period from Inception through December 31, 2010 and 2009 and for the period from Inception through December 31, 2010 and 2009 and for the period from Inception through December 31, 2010 and 2009 and for the period from Inception through December 31, 2010 and 2009 and for the period from Inception through December 31, 2010, the Company a
+For the period from Inception through December 31, 2011, the Company recorded stock-based compensation expense for employees, directors and consultants of \$2,128,816, respectively, for options and restricted stock granted and vested.
+The expense for options and restricted stock issued to employees and consultants included in selling, general and administrative expenses and research and development expenses for the years ended December 31, 2011 and 2010 and for the period from Inception through December 31, 2011, the Company amortized \$0, \$235,600 and \$807,608, respectively, of prepaid consulting fees which is included as part of selling, general and administrative expenses.

-NOTE 6.
+NOTE 7.
 STOCK OPTION PLAN